TO FAMILIES WHO LOST LOVED ONES…

 2004 – Massey purchased approximately 36 million tons of reserves controlled by Horizon Natural Resources Company near Cannelton, West Virginia.
 The property is now operated as Massey’s Mammoth Coal operation; Also, Massey entered into a joint venture with Penn Virginia Resource Partners to build and operate coal handling facilities.

 2007 – Massey announced a strategic alliance with an agreement with Essar Mineral Resources Ltd., a member of Essar Group of India, to jointly evaluate and develop select business opportunities on a project-by-project basis.
+I also recommend https://skinnyexpress.com/phenq-review-and-results reading about PhenQ first.
 The initial focus of the new partnership will be the development of coal reserves, coke ovens and a coal preparation plant to support an electric power plant to be constructed in India by Essar.